orzzzl/CarND-LaneLines-P1/writeup.md

 I just have a feeling that it's not the right way to select a poly-region and tuning parameters to find it.
 Our method should be more general and robust that it should always do a good job whenever you put the camera, it's night or day, etc.

-One thing I'm thinking is that maybe after canny edge detection we can treat every pixel as a feature and build a neuron network out of it.
+One thing I'm thinking about is that maybe after canny edge detection we can treat every pixel as a feature and build a neuron network out of it.
 And the pixel which is on the lane line will be marked as true while others will be marked as false.
+Then we can train it using some training data and let it figure it out itself.

-And I will always be curious about if there is any other possibilities to improve it.
+And I am curious about if there is any other possibilities to improve it.